Updated: December 16, 2022.

 Q: What is a digital vaccine record?

-California is offering residents a digital record of their coronavirus vaccinations.
-You can use the digital record at businesses or events that require proof you received the shots.
-Information on the digital record is from the state’s immunization registry and is the same as what is on the paper cards issued by the Centers for Disease Control and Prevention.
+Information on the digital record is from your state’s immunization registry and is the same as what is on the paper cards issued by the Centers for Disease Control and Prevention.
+You can use the digital record or printout at businesses or events that require proof you received the shots.

 Q: Where can I get the vaccine?